Thayer Home

 An Unusual Apport

-Major Dowling showed the psychic investigators, Ed & Lorraine Warren, the mysterious wet spot, which was the size of a piece of bread, on the wooden breadboard, that refused to be dried, no matter what method was tried.
+Major Dowling showed the psychic investigators, Ed and Lorraine Warren, the mysterious wet spot, which was the size of a piece of bread, on the wooden breadboard, that refused to be dried, no matter what method was tried.

 It had been there for many months.
 This was an authentic “apport,” which is an object that proves the presence of unseen spirits.